 The CAC serves as a mechanism to gather feedback and perspectives on a wide range of policy matters and emerging issues of interest to the Board of Governors and aligns with the Federal Reserve's mission and current responsibilities.
 These responsibilities include, but are not limited to, banking supervision and regulatory compliance (including the enforcement of consumer protection laws), systemic risk oversight and monetary policy decision making, and, in conjunction with the Office of the Comptroller of the Currency and Federal Deposit Insurance Corporation, responsibility for implementation of the Community Reinvestment Act.

-If you'd like to be considered for appointment to the Community Advisory Council, please submit an application through the online form by June 5.
-Email submissions can be sent to CCA-CAC@frb.gov.
-If electronic submission is not feasible, submissions may be mailed to the Federal Reserve Board of Governors, Attention: Community Advisory Council, Mail Stop I-305, 20th Street and Constitution Avenue NW, Washington, DC 20551.
+If you'd like to be considered for appointment to the Community Advisory Council, please submit an application through the online form.
+Emailed submissions can be sent to CCA-CAC@frb.gov.
+If electronic submission is not feasible, submissions may be mailed to the Board of Governors of the Federal Reserve System, Attention: Community Advisory Council, Mail Stop I-305, 20th Street and Constitution Avenue NW, Washington, DC 20551.

-Additional information about the selection process, including instructions for submitting an application, can be found in the Board’s press release.
+Additional information about the selection process, including instructions for submitting an application, can be found in the Board's Federal Register Notice.